Serena Webb Dance Theater

 Scene 1: Drosselmeyer's Estate

-In the year 1816, seventeen year old Marie and her eighteen year old brother Fritz, lazily await the arrival of guests at their Godfather Drosselmeyer's annual Christmas Eve Party.
-Having been to so many of these parties over the years, Marie and Fritz have grown tired of the haughty guests.
-Their Godfather Drosselmeyer and sister Louise are anxiously preparing the festivities.
+In the year 1816, seventeen-year-old Marie and her eighteen-year-old brother Fritz lazily await the arrival of guests at their godmother Drosselmeyer’s annual Christmas Eve party.
+Having attended so many of these gatherings over the years, Marie and Fritz have grown tired of the haughty guests.
+Their godmother Drosselmeyer and her sister Louise anxiously prepare for the festivities.

-After the guests finally make their way to the party, Drosselmeyer instructs Fritz to watch over a peculiar gift, a Nutcracker doll.
+When the guests finally arrive, Drosselmeyer instructs Fritz to watch over a peculiar gift: a Nutcracker doll.
 Unimpressed, he tosses it across the room.
-Marie, disapproving of his actions, scolds him for being so rude, and rushes to its aid.
-She searches for the doll but cannot find the Nutcracker anywhere.
-Distressed out of fear of disappointing her Godfather, she searches the room until she abruptly runs into a man who looks strangely similar to the toy, but whom only she can see.
+Marie, disapproving of his behavior, scolds him for his rudeness and rushes to the doll’s aid.
+She searches for it but cannot find the Nutcracker anywhere.
+Distressed by the fear of disappointing her godmother, Marie continues searching the room until she abruptly collides with a man who looks strangely similar to the toy—one whom only she can see.

 Intermission